We make every effort to keep you and your baby comfortable. Care at Doernbecher’s NICU includes:

 - Don’t wear jewelry or watches; this helps us prevent infections.

 - Keep your cellphone sealed in a zip-top bag.
 Cellphones carry germs and are hard to clean.
+We have extra bags if you need one.

 Individual care: Our neonatologists and nurses monitor your baby around the clock and provide immediate care.